mozilla-services/shavar-prod-lists/README.md

 minimal, if any, risk of breakage.

 Changes that may be fast-tracked include:
-* Deleting a domain from the list.
+* Deleting a domain from the blocklist and its respective domains from the entity list.
 * Adding new domains to the entity list.
-* Replacing a domain currently on the list with a new domain at the request of the entity.
+* Replacing a domain currently on the list with a new domain at the request of the company that owns the domain.
+These requests must go through Disconnect.
 * Moving a domain between list categories of the same feature.

 As soon as Disconnect makes changes of this type we will merge